Major banks are some of the largest and wealthiest institutions in the U.S. But is major banks a good career path?

 What do major banks jobs pay?

-There are many entry-level positions available at banks.
+There are many entry-level positions available at major banks.
 Bank tellers make an average annual salary of $34,930.
 An assistant manager at a bank makes an average annual salary of $44,000.
 A security guard makes an average annual salary of $30,000 per year.

 There are also many mid-level jobs at banks.
 The average fraud analyst makes $53,000 per year.
 A notary public earns an average annual salary of $61,000 per year.
 Loan Officers make an average annual salary of $78,040.